lidofinance/lido-dao/README.md

 ## Bug Bounty

-At the moment, the [Lido bug bounty program](https://immunefi.com/bounty/lido/) covers only the contracts in the [Lido DAO repository](https://github.com/lidofinance/lido-dao).
-Once the work on this repository is finished, the bug bounty program will be updated.
+If you have found a vulnerability in Lido, it must be submitted through [Lido Bug Bounty program](https://immunefi.com/bounty/lido/).
+Immunefi will handle bug bounty communications.
+See the bounty page on Immunefi for more details on accepted vulnerabilities, payout amounts, and rules of participation.

+Users who violate the rules of participation will not receive bug bounty payouts and may be temporarily suspended or banned from the bug bounty program.

 ## Contributing